File Inspection (Experimental)¶

 .set_sticky(axis=1)

+This table summarizes the results of the various classifications schemes detailed above.
 As before, green is good, yellow is suspect, and red is bad.
 The color for each antenna (first column) is the final summary of all other classifications.
+Antennas missing from redcal $\chi^2$ were excluded redundant-baseline calibration, either because they were flagged by ant_metrics or the even/odd zeros check, or because they would add unwanted extra degeneracies.

 HTML(table.render())